mms142-groupm-2023/mms142-groupm-2023.github.io/[COLLABORATE]/blogpost content/draft/Uses of AI Wearable Technology.md

 - Khakurel, J., Pöysä, S., Porras, J. (2017).
 The Use of Wearable Devices in the Workplace - A Systematic Literature Review.
 In: Gaggi, O., Manzoni, P., Palazzi, C., Bujari, A., Marquez-Barja, J. (eds) Smart Objects and Technologies for Social Good.
 GOODTECHS 2016.
 Lecture Notes of the Institute for Computer Sciences, Social Informatics and Telecommunications Engineering, vol 195.
 Springer, Cham. https://doi.org/10.1007/978-3-319-61949-1_30

 - Nahavandi, D., Alizadehsani, R., Khosravi, A., & Acharya, U.R.
 (2022).
 Application of artificial intelligence in wearable devices: Opportunities and challenges.
 Computer Methods and Programs in Biomedicine,  213, doi: https://doi.org/10.1016/j.cmpb.2021.106541.

+- Duffin, M. (2023, November 3).
+7 Best AI Wearables in 2023.
+RareConnections. https://rareconnections.io/best-ai-wearables/